Varout/SObjectHelper/README.md

 ## What's It About?

 I wanted to be able to get certain bits of information on the fly using code with Salesforce.
 I was doing a lot of work with picklists at the time and wanted to put something together to help get the information I needed, faster.
-This util class helps to get most useful information about an SObject.
+This util class helps to get most useful information about an SObject, essentially making it easier to get information from the `Schema` object.
 Including:
 - Record types: Id and DeveloperName
 - Picklists, and the options available for each picklist (normal and multi)
 - A list of the object's fields and their types